The Chinese Radical: 八

 eight, 8

-Side view of two hands with the four fingers (without thumb) streched which means eight in total.
+Two hands with the four fingers each (without thumb) which maks a total of eight.

 six, 6